ImportDev/Food-Recipe/README.md

-# Healty-Food-Recipes
+# Healty Food Recipes

-Recipe For Making
+Recipe For Making Sushi,Scrambled Eggs and Apple Salad
-1.Sushi
-2.Scrambled Eggs
-3.Apple Salad

 Basic Html containing how to make the above recipes